-The NPIER demonstrated that the North's key prime capabilities such as advanced manufacturing depend on time-sensitive freight connections to international gateways to be able to compete internationally, both in terms of the import of goods for 'just in time' manufacture as well as the export of finished goods to the global market place.
-Indeed firms such as Nissan UK's Manufacturing plant in Sunderland rely heavily on just in time supply chains aided by reliable imports through international gateways as well as local firms, of which the surface road

-5 Highways England, 2016, The Road To Growth Discussion Paper, https://highwaysengland.citizenspace.com/he/strategic-economic-growth-plan/supporting documents/The Road to Growth discussion paper FINAL high res.pdf, Accessed 01 February 2017 links are a key component.
-Firms such as Nissan also provide the anchor for investment by local supply chains - in this case aiding the demand for investment in the International Advanced Manufacturing Park (IAMP), with the Government's Industrial Strategy contribution of £42 million set to unlock 5,200 new jobs.8
+The NPIER demonstrated that the North's key prime capabilities such as advanced manufacturing depend on time-sensitive freight connections to international gateways to be able to compete internationally, in terms of the import of goods for 'just in time' manufacture as well as the export of finished goods to the global market place.
+Indeed firms such as Nissan UK's Manufacturing plant in Sunderland rely heavily on just in time supply chains aided by reliable imports through international gateways as well as local firms, of which the surface road links are a key component.
+Firms such as Nissan also provide the anchor for investment by local supply chains - in this case aiding the demand for investment in the International Advanced Manufacturing Park (IAMP), with the Government's Industrial Strategy contribution of £42 million set to unlock 5 200 new jobs.8